rymurr/flight-spark-source/README.md

 You can choose to build the JAR locally, or use one of the archived JAR artifacts built from a [Github Actions workflow run](https://github.com/rymurr/flight-spark-source/actions/workflows/maven-build.yml).

 1. Take the built JAR file named: `flight-spark-source-1.0-SNAPSHOT-shaded.jar` - and copy it to the spark master node.
 For the sake of this example, we will use the `/tmp` directory
 2. Ensure you have a Flight server running and accessible to your Spark cluster.
-For example of a Python Flight RPC server - see [this link](https://arrow.apache.org/cookbook/py/flight.html#streaming-parquet-storage-service).
+For an example of a Python Flight RPC server - see [this link](https://arrow.apache.org/cookbook/py/flight.html#streaming-parquet-storage-service).
    NOTE: you will have to add a `get_schema` end-point to that example server for it to work - with signature:
 ```def get_schema(self, context, descriptor) -> pyarrow.flight.SchemaResult```
    See this [link](https://arrow.apache.org/docs/python/generated/pyarrow.flight.FlightClient.html#pyarrow.flight.FlightClient.get_schema) for more details.